 - Site goes live

 Checklist to consider before sending a completed site to the Web Operations Team:

 - All of the pages in the site are complete

 - The site navigation makes sense to users and pages are in the correct location

 - Images are high quality and add value to the content

 - Image sizing is correct (see image content type guidelines)

-- Sentence case is used for all headings, media objects, accordions etc.
+- Sentence case is used for headings 2-6, media objects, accordions etc.